 The pour-on method is different from the spray-on refinishing that most US contractors offer.
 Spray coatings are thin — roughly 6 mils — and tend to wear through within one to three years.
 A pour-on coat is several times thicker, self-levels into a smooth, glossy finish, and holds up to daily use.
 With normal care, it will last 10 to 15 years.

-New York Tubs has been refinishing tubs in New York since 2005.
-We’re based in Brooklyn and work across Manhattan, Queens, the Bronx, and parts of Staten Island.
+New York Tubs refinishes bathtubs across New York City.
+We’re based in Brooklyn and work in Manhattan, Queens, the Bronx, and parts of Staten Island.
 Licensed and insured; COIs available on request for co-ops and condos.

 Turnovers for landlords